chrodriguez/mo_backup/README.md

 # Cookbook: mo_backup

 Cookbook to perform application backups.
 This cookbook uses [backup gem](http://meskyanichi.github.io/backup/v4/) to run the backups.
+Please check the gem documentation for valid options on each supported type.

 ## Table of Contents